Sociology Optional Syllabus - Overview

 - Sociological Thought – Francis Abraham, John Henry Morgan

 - Social Change In Modern India – M. N. SRINIVAS

 - Caste Its Twentieth Century Avatar – M. N. SRINIVAS

 - Persistence and Change in Tribal India – M.V.
 Rao

 - Social Background of Indian Nationalism – A. R. Desai

 You can cover your UPSC Sociology syllabus with the help of these books.
-However, it would be more beneficial if you focus on current affairs along with preparing these books.
+However, it would be more beneficial to focus on current affairs and prepare these books.
 Giving UPSC mock tests and practicing previous year's papers would help the candidates to understand the Sociology Syllabus for UPSC in a better way.